dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 Even in a world of gigabit internet, web page download sizes matter.
 We added trimming support to Rx 6.0 specifically in response to people wanting to use it in Blazor.
 Bear in mind that in that scenario, trimming removed a mere 1MB from the download size, and yet it was a feature people care about.
 If 1MB can be a problem, I think it's safe to say that there are still scenarios today where 90MB matters.

-But regardless of what the reasons might be, people are demonstrably worried enough about disk space in 2023 to drop Rx.
+But regardless of what the reasons might be, people are demonstrably worried enough about disk space today to drop Rx.
 And that means we do actually have to do something.

 As for Anais's final point, no, I do not want to nuke anything.
 It's possible Anais had read some of the other comments (discussed here in the [next section](#the-peculiar-faith-in-the-power-of-breaking-changes)) where there seemed to be a surprising appetite for completely abandoning all hope of compatibility.
 Seen in that context, the extreme language of "nuking" is understandable.